spydx/capability-poc/doc/explanation.md

         .await
         // this is the entry point, to call the next part.
 }

-impl Capability<Create<Bowls>> for CapService { //the trait that we are implementing
+//the trait that we are implementing : CapCreateBowls impl Capability<Create<Bowls>> for CapService {
     type Data = Bowls;
     type Error = CapServiceError;